mahmoudtrageh/mahmoudtrageh/README.md

 ## About Me

-Backend Engineer with 4 years of extensive experience in creating and managing scalable web applications.
-Proficient in PHP and Laravel, with a strong understanding of API design and data security practices.
+Passionate Backend Engineer with 4 years of hands-on experience in building and managing scalable web applications.
+Expertise in PHP and Laravel, along with a strong understanding of API design and data security practices.
+Committed to delivering high-quality software solutions while collaborating with cross-functional teams to bring ideas to fruition.
+Dedicated to continuous learning and adapting to new challenges.

 ### 👀 Interests